netliferesearch/craft-starter/GETTING_STARTED.md

 - Start by [installing brew](https://brew.sh/)
 - Run `brew install nvm` for Node version manager.
 - Run `brew install mysql` for the MySQL command line tools.
-- Run `brew cask install docker` for Docker.
+- Run `brew install --cask docker` for Docker.
 Open Docker App, so later you can continue in terminal.

 ### Troubleshooting